-- Dyarchy, rejected by the Simon Commission, was provided for in the Federal Executive. - The Federal Legislature was to have two chambers (bicameral)-the Council of States and the Federal Legislative Assembly.
+- It abolished dyarchy in the provinces and introduced 'provincial autonomy' in its place.
+The provinces were allowed to act as autonomous units of administration in their defined spheres - The Federal Legislature was to have two chambers (bicameral)-the Council of States and the Federal Legislative Assembly.
 The Council of States (the Upper House) was to be a permanent body. - There were to be three subject lists-the Federal Legislative List, the Provincial Legislative List and the Concurrent Legislative List.
 Residuary legislative powers were subject to the discretion of the governor-general - There was a provision for joint sitting in cases of deadlock between the houses.
-Residuary legislative powers were subject to the discretion of the governor-general.
+Residuary legislative powers were subject to the discretion of the governor-general. - Even if a bill was passed by the federal legislature, the governor-general could veto it, while even Acts assented to by the governor-general could be disallowed by the King-in-Council. - Dyarchy in the provinces was abolished and provinces were given autonomy, i.e., the distinction between Reserved and Transferred Subjects was abolished and full responsible government was established. - Provinces derived their power and authority directly from the British Crown.
+They were given independent financial powers and resources.

-- Even if a bill was passed by the federal legislature, the governor-general could veto it, while even Acts assented to by the governor-general could be disallowed by the King-in-Council. - Dyarchy in the provinces was abolished and provinces were given autonomy, i.e., the distinction between Reserved and Transferred Subjects was abolished and full responsible government was established. - Provinces derived their power and authority directly from the British Crown.
-They were given independent financial powers and resources. - Provincial legislatures were further expanded.
+- Provincial legislatures were further expanded.
 Bicameral legislatures were provided in the six provinces of Madras, Bombay, Bengal, United Provinces, Bihar and Assam, with other five provinces retaining unicameral legislatures. - The principles of 'communal electorates' and 'weightage' were further extended to depressed classes, women and labour. - Franchise was extended, with about 10 per cent of the total population getting the right to vote. - The Act also provided for a Federal Court with original and appellate powers, but the Privy Council in London was to dominate this court. - The India Council of the Secretary of State was abolished. - The British government decided to introduce the provincial autonomy on April 1, 1937, but the Central government continued to be governed in accordance with the 1919 Act.